Blue Elf cup

 But what if there is a way to achieve colour by nurturing nature instead of destroying it?

-Future textile printing will rely on growing multiple organisms/colours and applying them on materials in life-friendly conditions.
+Future textile printing will rely on growing multiple organisms/colours and applying them to materials in life-friendly conditions.
 This will enable designers to create half-controlled designs, where the human selects the starting point of growth and food source, but the mushroom creates the rest of the pattern.

-This method has the potential to revolutionise not only industrial material finishing methods but also the cultural perception of colour, and could renew our connection with and appreciation of nature.
+This method has the potential to revolutionise not only industrial material finishing methods but also the cultural perception of colour and could renew our connection with and appreciation of nature.

-Information submitted by the maker and edited by the Future Materials Bank.
+Text submitted by the maker and edited by the Future Materials Bank.
+For information about reproducing (a part of) this text, please contact the maker.

 Ingredients

-Blue elf cup, water, nutrients, cellulosic material.
+Blue elf cup mushroom, water, nutrients, cellulosic material

 Credits